Gyakobo/sparse_matrix/README.md

 <img src="./assets/sparse_matrix_img.jpg" style="float: left; margin-bottom: 1rem;">

+>[!Note]
-> Note: Assuming the image per say gets bigger or is expanded in its size, then hypothetically the size of the sparse matrix should remain unscaved as only the gaps(numbers equal to zero) between the relevant values(in our case any number not equal to zero) would be prone to change.
+>Assuming the image per say gets bigger or is expanded in its size, then hypothetically the size of the sparse matrix should remain unscaved as only the gaps(numbers equal to zero) between the relevant values(in our case any number not equal to zero) would be prone to change.
 In simpler terms, if the image is shrunk or expanded the overall information weight remains the same.